Hilary Duff: 2004–2006: Hilary Duff, Most Wanted, and film projects

-2007–2010: Dignity and independent films
+2007–2009: Dignity and independent films

-In 2007, Duff began working on material for her fourth studio album.
-Duff co-wrote thirteen of the album's fourteen songs, along with writers such as Kara DioGuardi.
+Duff co-wrote thirteen of the fourteen songs from her fourth album, working along with writers such as Kara DioGuardi.
 The finished product, Dignity (2007), featured production from Rhett Lawrence, Tim & Bob, and Richard Vission, resulting in a dance and electropop sound for the record.
 The album received critical praise, despite some critics noting Duff's "weak" vocals.
 The album was praised for its lyrical content and new musical direction.
 The album dealt with topics such as her parents' divorce, her breakup with Joel Madden, and the stalking incident during the prior year.
 The television special Hilary Duff: This Is Now was produced to chronicle Duff's return to music.
 The two-part project aired on MTV before the album's release.
 Despite positive critical reception, Dignity failed to match the commercial success of her previous releases.
 Debuting at number three on the Billboard 200, the album received a Gold certification from the RIAA.
 Despite the album's lackluster performance, it included the single "With Love", which went on to become her highest-charting single in the United States.
 Both "With Love" and the album's third single, "Stranger" topped the Billboard Hot Dance Club Play chart in the United States.

 Alongside the release of Dignity and the music videos for "With Love" and "Stranger", Duff began to adapt a more mature image.
 Duff's new image inspired some to consider her a "sex symbol".
 This image was reinforced by her appearance in the political satire film War, Inc. (2008), in which Duff portrayed an "oversexed" Central Asian pop star named Yonica Babyyeah.
 The film received a limited release in the United States.
 Duff recorded the songs "Boom Boom Bang Bang" and "I Want to Blow You Up" for the film.
 A re-release of Dignity was initially announced for a 2008 release, but Hollywood Records instead released a greatest hits album.
 Best of Hilary Duff (2008) received little promotion prior to its release, entering the Billboard 200 at number 125.
 It became her first album released in the United States to not receive a certification from the RIAA.
 The compilation included the single "Reach Out", which samples the Depeche Mode song "Personal Jesus".
 The song featured provocative lyrics referencing sex, while its music video similarly saw Duff in a more risqué light.
 The song became her third consecutive single to top the Hot Dance Club Play chart in the United States.
 She announced to MTV that she would begin writing another album in December 2008, but it was never developed.
 That same year, Duff ceased to have control over Stuff by Hilary Duff, thus the line was discontinued.